Federal Judicial Nominee Who Has Never Tried A Case Advanced By Senate Committee

 Before the Senate committee's meeting, the American Bar Association had unanimously deemed Talley "not qualified" for his nomination to preside over a federal court in Alabama.
 The group said in a separate letter that it "believes that Mr. Talley does not presently have the requisite trial experience or its equivalent."

-Last month, Feinstein crticized Talley's credentials, stating "you graduated from law school only ten years ago, and you have spent only a small portion of time since then practicing law."
+Last month, Feinstein crticized Talley's credentials, stating, "You graduated from law school only ten years ago, and you have spent only a small portion of time since then practicing law."

-According to his LinkedIn page, following his graduation from Harvard Law School in 2007, he appears to have worked as a clerk, as the deputy solicitor general for the Alabama attorney general and as a writer for two prominent politicians.
-The first was as a "senior writer" for former Gov. Mitt Romney's unsuccessful presidential campaign in 2012, the second as a "speechwriter" for Sen. Rob Portman (R-Ohio) between 2013 and 2015.
+According to his LinkedIn page, following his graduation from Harvard Law School in 2007, he appears to have worked as a clerk, as the deputy solicitor general for the Alabama attorney general and as a writer for two prominent politicians: first, as a senior writer for former Gov. Mitt Romney's unsuccessful presidential campaign in 2012; and second, as a speechwriter for Sen. Rob Portman, R-Ohio, between 2013 and 2015.

 Talley's involvement in overtly political work appeared to arouse concern from some on the Senate Judiciary Committee about his ability to rule fairly over cases.

-Feinstein noted tweets in which Talley had referred to the 2016 Democratic nominee for president "Hillary Rotten Clinton" and blog posts he authored that seemed to display a steadfast allegiance to gun rights advocates.
+Feinstein noted tweets in which Talley had referred to the 2016 Democratic nominee for president as "Hillary Rotten Clinton" and blog posts he authored that seemed to display a steadfast allegiance to gun rights advocates.

 A month after a gunman killed 20 children at the Sandy Hook Elementary School in Newtown, Conn., Talley described efforts by the Obama administration to advance gun control legislation as follows: "the President and his democratic allies in Congress are about to launch the greatest attack on our constitutional freedoms in our lifetime."

-One month later, as the national debate over gun control raged on, Talley responded to reader's comment that "[w]e will have to resort to arms when our other rights—of speech, press, assembly, representative government—fail to yield the desired results," by writing, "I agree with this completely."
+One month later, as the national debate over gun control raged on, Talley responded to a reader's comment that "[w]e will have to resort to arms when our other rights—of speech, press, assembly, representative government—fail to yield the desired results," by writing, "I agree with this completely."

 When pressed by Feinstein about these statements and others, Talley reminded the committee that previous judicial nominees had managed to move beyond their polemical pasts to hear cases impartially and that he intended to "fully and faithfully comply with these obligations."